nanashi07/cv/cv.en_US.md

 > Jun 2017 - Dec 2017

-- Develop a sub module of vendor collaborative management system (VCMS).
+- Develop a submodule of vendor collaborative management system (VCMS).
 - Upgrade Vendor2G from .net 1.1 with crystal report.
 - Refactoring usage of source control and create guideline for develop flow.
-- Provide CI/Jenkins solution for build and archive binaries.
+- Provide CI/Jenkins solution to build and archive binaries.

 ##### Tags